 Steve White as Cole Levitt

 Steve White is a jovial and provocative Aries from St. Louis.
 Steve earned his BFA in Theater Performance from Missouri State University, after which he moved to New York City.
 He enjoys BBQs, working out, and playing with his dog Mannie.
 He dislikes cole slaw, rats, and people who fill their water bottle at the drinking fountain.
 Recent works include films: 'The Long Con' with Stay Normal Productions; commercials: "Yellow Pages" with Goat Farm Films; and pilots, 'Man Date' with Ladonic Productions.
 This is his third time working with this crew, having previously been in the films 'Super/Heroes' with NJCThree Films (for which he won a Loomings Award for Best Supporting Actor in a Non-Thesis Film) & 'Raw Umber' with Front Paige Films (Loomings Award nominee for Best Actor in a Thesis Film).
 He was also nominated for a Best Actor Loomings Award for his work in this film.
-Currently, he is co-starring in the popular webseries 'Bros', and just finished work on the short horror film The Majors Productions co-produced, 'Bloodlines'.
+Currently, he is co-starring in the popular webseries 'Bros', and recently finished work on the short horror film The Majors Productions co-produced, 'Bloodlines'.

 _"Acting is a release for me.
 To feel the emotions of others is to experience them for yourself and share the catharsis of the character.